Course Overview and Goals

 You will be responsible for the following:

 - Lab Assignments (30%).
 This course is a project-based course, so most of the understanding will come from attacking the lab assignments.
 Lab assignments will be two weeks in length.
-Because iteration on lab assignments is the basis for learning in this course, we offer a generous "redo" policy on lab assignments (see below).
 No late assignments will be accepted, but your lowest lab grade will be dropped.

 - Exercises (10%).
-There will be in-class exercises associated with each unit, and moodle exercises once per week.
+There will be in-class exercises associated with each unit.
 There will be no make-ups if you miss an in-class exercise, but your lowest exercise grade will be dropped.

 - Midterm Exam (25%).
 There will be one midterm exam.